apache/incubator-taverna-engine/README.md

 The file `workflow.wfbundle` contains the executed workflow in [Taverna 3](http://www.taverna.org.uk/developers/work-in-progress/taverna-3/).

-You can use the [SCUFL2 API](http://dev.mygrid.org.uk/wiki/display/developer/SCUFL2+API) to inspect the workflow definition in detail.
+You can use the [SCUFL2 API](http://dev.mygrid.org.uk/wiki/display/developer/SCUFL2+API) to inspect the workflow definition in detail, or unzip the workflow bundle to access the complete workflow definition files as RDF/XML.

-The file `.ro/annotations/workflow.wfdesc.ttl` contains the abstract structure (but not all the implementation details) of the executed workflow, in [RDF Turtle](http://www.w3.org/TR/turtle/) according to the [wfdesc ontology](https://w3id.org/ro/#wfdesc).
+Usually it is sufficient to inspect the simpler file `.ro/annotations/workflow.wfdesc.ttl`, which contains the abstract structure (but not all the implementation details) of the executed workflow, in [RDF Turtle](http://www.w3.org/TR/turtle/) according to the [wfdesc ontology](https://w3id.org/ro/#wfdesc).